Tires Go Circular

 stacked tires

-Tires are essential for safety.
-Whether the tires are on a car, airplane, bicycle, tractor, etc., they are the point of contact where “the rubber meets the road.”
+Tires are essential for transportation safety.
+Whether on a car, airplane, bicycle, tractor, etc., they are the point of contact where “the rubber meets the road.”
 They absorb shock for increased comfort, provide traction to reduce skidding, and improve braking.
 They also wear out.

 Worldwide, more than 1 billion tires are disposed of annually, with the United States accounting for more than 100 million, according to research by the Tire Industry Project.

-And as the production of tires grows, it is outpacing the recycling of end-of-life tires (ELTs).
-For example, in 2019, according to the U.S. Tire Manufacturers Association’s 2019 Scrap Tire Management Report, 76% of scrap tires were recycled into asphalt, automotive products, sports turf, or landscaping materials.
+As tire production grows, it is outpacing the recycling of end-of-life tires (ELTs).
+For example, according to the U.S. Tire Manufacturers Association’s 2019 Scrap Tire Management Report, 76% of scrap tires were recycled into asphalt, automotive products, sports turf, or landscaping materials.
 However, this is down from a high of nearly 96% in 2013.

 Globally, over 40% of ELTs become secondary raw materials for a wide range of products.
-And another 15% generates energy in power plants and cement works.
-Scrap tires have a high calorific value, which is comparable to that of coal.
-But tires are less carbon-intensive than coal, emitting less CO2 for the same produced energy.
+Another 15% generate energy in power plants and cement works.
+Scrap tires have a high calorific value, comparable to that of coal.
+However, tires are less carbon-intensive than coal, emitting less CO2 for the same amount of energy produced.

 However, controlling emissions and the waste residue from burning tires made from multiple chemicals, plus synthetic and natural rubber, is expensive and complicated.
 Therefore, new tire disposal and recycling regulations are on the horizon in many countries, including the EU and India.